Build now

 What can you build on Kaspa now?

-Citable summary: Useful Kaspa builds today are payment, read, receipt, monitoring, API, UTXO, KRC, and verification tools; Toccata expands the app rule surface after activation.
+Summary: Kaspa builds today are payment, read, receipt, monitoring, API, UTXO, and verification tools.
+Toccata expands the app rule surface after activation.

 Recipes